Accelerating Universe from Constraints: External matter

 \subsection{The non-minimal coupling with the constrained scalar}

 In the previous subsection, we have seen that if matter is minimally coupled to both scalar and gravity, it does not affect the evolution of space-time if the constrained scalar is non-vanishing.
 (Otherwise, if $\sigma=0$, everything evolves according to the standard cosmology.)
-Let us now consider the case when the matter is minimally coupled to gravity, but non-minimally coupled to the scalar,
+This behaviour is curious, but in direct tension with General Relativity due to nucleosynthesis.
+In this subsection, we will resolve this issues, and show that the external matter can nevertheless influence cosmological background through the non-minimal coupling with the constrained scalar field.
+In particular, we can consider the following action: